jherdman/ember-cli-chartist/README.md

 <ChartistChart @type="line" @data={{model.chartData}} />
 ```

-* `data` is a required attribute.
+* `data` is an optional attribute.
 Its value should be an object.
 Check the
   [Chartist docs](http://gionkunz.github.io/chartist-js/getting-started.html#as-simple-as-it-can-get)
   for expected data structure.
 * `type` is a required attribute.
 It can be any of the recognized chat types.